Skip to main content

 Layer 3: inline binary payloads

 The largest modules embed their binary payloads as Base64-encoded strings within the JavaScript.
 The ARM64 shellcode is stored as raw binary.
-The Mach-O binary is stored with each byte zero-padded to two bytes (UTF-16LE encoding), providing an additional layer of obfuscation against binary signature detection.
+The Mach-O binary is stored with each byte zero-padded to two bytes (UTF-16LE encoding), adding an extra layer of obfuscation against binary signature detection.
+Think of this like wrapping a package twice to make it harder to identify.
+This clever trick helps the malware evade signature-based detection tools.

 Anti-analysis measures